Prescription Drug Dropbox at Marshall Police Department

 Residents now have a safe way to dispose of their leftover prescription drugs, a new initiative by Marshall Police Department to help combat the opioid crisis and other prescription drug abuse.

 “We are very pleased to offer this service to the community,” said Marshall Police Chief Cliff Carruth.
 “When residents safely dispose of their prescription drugs, it means fewer drugs that could be abused on the streets.”

-The drop box was provided by The Piney Woods Substance Abuse Coalition, a program of Next Step Community Solutions.
-The program is funded by a grant from Health and Human Services of Texas.
+The dropbox was provided by The Piney Woods Substance Abuse Coalition, a program of Next Step Community Solutions.
+The program is funded by a grant from the Health and Human Services of Texas.

-The drop box is in the lobby of the police department and is available to the public 24/7, no questions asked.
-Any pills or sealed patches can be accepted at the drop box.
-Needles or other sharps, thermometers, ointments, lotions, liquids, inhalers, and aerosols are not accepted.
+The dropbox is in the lobby of the police department and is available to the public 24/7, no questions asked.
+Any pills or sealed patches can be accepted at the dropbox.
+Needles or other sharps, thermometers, ointments, lotions, liquids, inhalers, and aerosols cannot be accepted.

 According to the Centers for Disease Control, from 1999 to 2016, more than 630,000 people have died from a drug overdose.
 Around 66 percent of the more than 63,600 drug overdose deaths in 2016 involved an opioid.
 In 2016, the number of overdose deaths involving opioids (including prescription opioids and illegal opioids like heroin and illicitly manufactured fentanyl) was five times higher than in 1999.
 On average, 115 Americans die every day from an opioid overdose.